Estimating Mixed Memberships with Sharp Eigenvector Deviations: Introduction

-{\bf Identifiability:} We present both necessary and sufficient conditions for identifiability of the MMSB model in Section~\ref{sec:proposed}.
-Specifically, if each of the $K$ communities has at least one ``pure'' node, then a full-rank $\bB$ is sufficient for identifiability.
-Surprisingly, even a $\bB$ of rank $K-1$ can be sufficient, as long as no row of $\bB$ is an affine combination of the other rows of $\bB$.
-On the other hand, if the entries of $\rho\bB$ are strictly between $0$ and $1$, then pure nodes are necessary for identifiability.
-Our sufficient condition is more general than that in~\citep{zhang2014detecting}.
+{\bf Identifiability:} We present both necessary and sufficient conditions for identifiability of the MMSB model in Sec~\ref{sec:proposed}.
 To our knowledge, we are the first to report both necessary and sufficient conditions for identifiability under the MMSB model.

-{\bf Recovery algorithm:} It is not hard to see that for the MMSB model, the population eigenvectors (i.e., eigenvectors of the matrix $\bP$) form a rotated and scaled simplex.
-We present an algorithm called \OurAlgo, which re-purposes an existing algorithm~\citep{gillis2014fast} for detecting corners in a rotated and scaled simplex to find pure nodes, and then uses these to infer the parameters $\bTheta$ and $\bB$.
+{\bf Recovery algorithm:} As shown by many authors~\citep{mao2017,jin2017estimating,panov2017consistent}, the population eigenvectors (i.e., eigenvectors of the matrix $\bP$) form a rotated and scaled simplex.
+We present an algorithm called \OurAlgo, which re-purposes an existing algorithm~\citep{gillis2014fast} for detecting corners in a rotated and scaled simplex to find pure nodes, and then uses these to infer $\bTheta$ and $\bB$.
 It also includes a novel preprocessing step that improves performance in sparse settings.
 The main compute-intensive parts of the algorithm are a) top-$K$ eigen-decomposition of $\bA$, b) calculating $k$-nearest neighbors of a point for preprocessing.
 There are highly optimized algorithms and data structures for both of these steps~\citep{Bentley:1975:kd,press92numerical,Beygelzimer:2006:covertree}.

-{\bf Strong consistency:} All of the existing works on MMSB type models show consistency in terms of the relative deviation or correlation of $\hat{\bTheta}$ as a whole w.r.t. the truth~\cite{zhang2014detecting,kaufmann2016spectral,hopkins2017bayesian,jin2017estimating}, or columns of $\hat{\bTheta}$~\cite{MMSBAnandkumar2014} (soft memberships of all nodes to a particular community).
-This can be thought of as a variant of weak consistency in clustering, where one proves that the fraction of misclassified nodes go to zero as the number of nodes grow.
-In contrast, for any node, we obtain rates of convergence of the cluster membership vector $\hat{\btheta}_i$ to its population counterpart.
-This is a variant of strong consistency in clustering, where one shows that every node is correctly classified in the limit.
-To our knowledge this is the first work to establish strong consistency of an estimation algorithm for MMSB models.
+{\bf Node-wise error bound:} Some of the existing works on MMSB type models show consistency in terms of the deviation or correlation of $\hat{\bTheta}$ as a whole with respect to the truth~\cite{zhang2014detecting,kaufmann2016spectral,hopkins2017bayesian,jin2017estimating}.
+Others establish consistency of the deviation of columns of $\hat{\bTheta}$~\cite{MMSBAnandkumar2014} (soft memberships of all nodes to a particular community) from their population counterpart.
+In contrast, we obtain a uniform rate of convergence of \textit{each} cluster membership vector $\hat{\btheta}_i, i\in[n]$ to $\btheta_i$.
+To our knowledge this is the first work to establish uniform node-wise error bounds for an estimation algorithm for overlapping network models.